CluedIn-io/CluedIn.Documentation/docs/kb/kb0011-configuration-migration.md

 ### Prerequisites
 - PowerShell Core
-- PowerShell 'CluedIn Product Toolkit' Module
-    Please reach out to CluedIn support if you would like this toolkit.
+- PowerShell 'CluedIn Product Toolkit' Module.
+Please reach out to CluedIn support to get this toolkit.
 - Service or Admin account to do the export and import
 - Access to the frontend whether it's public facing or private facing